T-Akshay-Raj/Python-Learning/README.md

 print(thestr)
 thestr = 5
 ```
-	- The code will print "This is a string" and set the value of thestr to 5.
+Answer: The code will print "This is a string" and set the value of thestr to 5.

 - What will this code print?